 So, how do you protect yourself in these situations?
 With uninsured/underinsured motorist insurance, you’re covered!
 If you’re in an auto accident with an uninsured driver, or if the driver can’t be identified (hit and run), this type of insurance coverage offers financial protection.

-Please note: While in many states only liability coverage is required, certain states require uninsured/underinsured motorist coverage.
+Please note: While in many states only liability coverage is required, certain states also require you to carry uninsured/underinsured motorist coverage.
 Make sure to check your state’s insurance laws before driving.

 This is where roadside assistance can come to the rescue!
-While it’s not technically a type of insurance, if you choose to pay for a roadside assistance plan, you’ll have access to services that can save you from sitting and waiting on the side of the road for a kind soul to help you out.
+If you choose to pay for a roadside assistance plan, you’ll have access to services that can save you from sitting and waiting on the side of the road for a kind soul to help you out.
 Instead, you’ll have a trained professional headed your way as soon as possible.

-Roadside assistance plans look different depending on your insurance company, but take Direct Auto’s as an example of services you might expect:
+Roadside assistance plans look different depending on the service provider, but take the plan offered by Direct Auto as an example of services you might expect:

-- If you’re stuck with a car that can’t be driven, we offer emergency towing 24/7.
+- If you’re stuck with a car that can’t be driven, you can get emergency towing 24/7.

-- If you run out of gas and are stuck on the side of the highway, Direct can deliver gasoline or other essential fluids to you.
+- If you run out of gas and are stuck on the side of the highway, you can have gasoline or other essential fluids delivered to you.

 - Lock your keys in your car?
-We can send someone to help you get back in with lockout service.
+These plans typically come with lost key and lockout service.

 - Accidentally leave your car’s lights on?
-We’ll dispatch someone to jump-start your battery.
+You can call to have someone jump-start your battery.

 - If you prefer to travel the old-fashioned way, you can request maps or travel routes with concierge benefits.